Jai0401/irctc-api/README.md

     ```

 3.  **Configure the database:**
-    *   Create a `.env` file in the root directory and set the environment variables as described above (in the `.env` section).
+    *   Create a `.env` file in the root directory and set the environment variables as described in `.env.example` file.
-    *   Make sure your PostgreSQL or MySQL server is running.
+    *   Make sure your PostgreSQL server is running.

 4.  **Run the application:**
     ```bash